Problem

 Solution

-Using the SQLCMD utility you can execute Transact-SQL statements, stored procedures or any other SQL commands from a command prompt instead of having to launch SSMS or some other GUI.
-This is a very effective utility available to SQL Server Database Administrators or Developers to run Simple or Ad-Hoc queries against a SQL Server database instance.
+Using the SQLCMD utility, you can execute Transact-SQL statements, stored procedures, or any other SQL commands.
+This can be much quicker versus launching SSMS or some other GUI.
+Also, there may be times when you don’t have access to a GUI tool.
+This is a very effective utility available to SQL Server Database Administrators or Developers to run simple or ad-hoc queries.

-Using SQLCMD Connect to a SQL Server Database Engine Using Windows Authentication
+SQLCMD Connect to SQL Server Using Windows Authentication

 The below examples show how to connect to the default instance of the Database Engine on port 1433, a named instance and a named instance listening on port 1919.
-(You will need to substitute your server name and instance name to connect)
+(Substitute your server name and instance name to connect.)

 --Default Instance